xwp/stream/readme.md

  * Multisite view of all activity records on a network
  * Support for IPv6 addresses
- * Language support for Arabic, Czech, Slovak and Indonesian
+ * Language support for Arabic (RTL), Czech, Slovak and Indonesian

 **See room for improvement?**